alfanorock-wq/Git-Projects/Netflix-Database/README.md

 # Netflix Data Pipeline: End-to-End Engineering on GCP

-This project demonstrates a complete data engineering and analytics pipeline, moving from raw data ingestion to the creation of business intelligence dashboards[1][2].
+This project demonstrates a complete data engineering and analytics pipeline, moving from raw data ingestion to the creation of business intelligence dashboards.
 It utilizes **Google Cloud Platform (GCP)** for infrastructure and **Docker** to orchestrate the visualization environment.

 ## 📊 Dataset Information

-The project uses the **MovieLens ml\_belief\_2024** dataset provided by GroupLens Research[4].
+The project uses the **MovieLens ml\_belief\_2024** dataset provided by GroupLens Research.
 It contains six CSV files encompassing movie metadata, user ratings, and recommendation histories.

 * **Download the data here**: [MovieLens ml\_belief\_2024 Dataset](https://www.google.com/url?sa=E&amp;q=https%3A%2F%2Fgrouplens.org%2Fdatasets%2Fmovielens%2Fml%5Fbelief%5F2024%2F)